romainbilly/dynamic_stock_viz/README.md

-To run, open the command prompt, go to this directory and run this command (python and bokeh should be installed with path well configured):
+To run, open the command prompt, go to this directory and run this command (replacing the path by your own local repository).
+Python and bokeh should be installed and added to PATH:

-cd *current path for the local repository*
+$ cd C:\Users\romainb\Documents\Dynamic MFA Viz Python Bokeh

-cd C:\Users\romainb\Documents\Dynamic MFA Viz Python Bokeh bokeh serve --show dynamic_stock_viz.py
+$ bokeh serve --show dynamic_stock_viz.py

 Script building an interactive Bokeh visualization for dynamic MFA models, where the user can: